 Apple iOS devices : Place the book into your Documents folder, selecting it will open it in iBooks.

-Using a USB cable to load the book onto an e-reader from a computer
+Using a USB cable to "side-load" the book onto an e-reader from a computer

 After downloading the book file to the computer, connect a USB cable from the computer to the e-reader.
 When connecting to an Android device you may have to tell Android that the USB connection is for file transfer.
-The e-reader will appear as a storage drive in the computer's file explorer.
-Using file explorer, copy the book file to the e-reader device.
-For Kindle, copy the mobi file to the PaperWhite's Documents folder.
+The e-reader will then appear as a storage drive in the computer's file explorer.
+Using file explorer, copy the book file to the e-reader device, usually to the reader's folder or the documents folder.

 When the file copy is complete, eject the reader from the computer before unplugging the USB cable.
 To eject from Windows, right mouse click on the e-reader device in file explorer, and select eject.
 On Mac and Linux desktops use the Unmount button.